 Carpal Tunnel in the Workplace

-Carpal tunnel syndrome can be incredibly painful. causing tingling, pain, numbness in the affected hand.
+Carpal tunnel syndrome can be incredibly painful. causing tingling, pain, and numbness in the affected hand.
 It can also make it difficult to use that hand, particularly when it comes to grasping and other fine motor movements.
 If you have been diagnosed with CTS, you may find it challenging to carry out the normal functions of your job.

 CTS can make it hard to perform basic tasks, such as: